Do Plus Size Models Work Out? (And How Much?)

 Just because it is easier for some people to be plus-size than to have a six-pack doesn’t mean it is easier to become a plus-size model than it is to become a regular model.

 It is hard to be a plus-size model because it is easier to become a plus-size person.
-Lower barrier to entry increases competition, which makes getting gigs harder.
+A lower barrier to entry increases competition, which makes getting gigs harder.
 Add the small plus-size marketing quota and fewer body-positive brands, and the milestone becomes nearly impossible.

 In contrast, it is extremely difficult to become a mainstream-sized model, but that reduces the competition in the space, making it easier to enter the industry.
 The pay for fresh models isn’t much either way, but it is easier to get paid with a slim frame.